 In coloring, the Royal Panaque is principally a light gray.
 Horizontally oriented dark gray squiggles run the length of the body.

-The species also attains an average length of approximately 17 in (43 cm).
+The species also attain an average length of approximately 17 in (43 cm).
 Due to the weight of their armor, they are poor swimmers.
 However, the Royal Panaque possess a powerful sucker-like mouth, which they use to cling to rocks or submerged logs.